 - Hill Climbing: Hill Climbing is the current super-algorithm of historical codebreaking.
-As George Lasry has proven, Hill Climbing (enhanced with Simmulated Annealing) can break a Playfair cryptogram of 50 letters.
+As Nils Kopal and George Lasry have shown, Hill Climbing (enhanced with Simmulated Annealing) can break a Playfair cryptogram of 40 letters.

 There are several books that explain how a Playfair can be broken without computer support – for instance Helen Fouché Gaines’ Cryptanalysis, André Langie’s Cryptography, and William Friedman’s Military Cryptanalysis.
 The concept is to guess a few words in the plaintext and to derive the 5×5 matrix based on the peculiarities of the Playfair cipher (for instance, if AB->XY then BA->YX).

 However, breaking a Playfair cryptogram this way is pretty difficult, especially if the ciphertext is short.
 To make things not too complicated, the books mentioned above use messages containing several hundred letters for demonstration.
 In addition, these books assume that a few words of the plaintext are known or can be guessed.
 None of these books describes the complete Playfair codebreaking procedure, as this would require too much space – instead, they simply omit most of the trial-and-error reckoning involved in breaking a Playfair cryptogram.

 After my Playfair cryptogram consisting of 40 letters was solved, it made sense to create an even shorter one.
 I decided to take a 30-letters cleartext.
 Here is my new challenge: